openthread/ot-docs/site/en/codelabs/esp-openthread-hardware/index.lab.md

 Done
 ```

-Set the role to Router.
+Set the role to Mesh Extender.

 ```console
 > state router